Guidebook

 Beginning access point Ending access point

-Safford-Morenci Trail west trailhead.
+Old Safford-Morenci Trail west trailhead.
 From US 70 (Thatcher Blvd) at 8th Ave in Safford, head north on 8th Ave.
 In 1.5 mi. bear right at the fork onto Airport Rd. and follow it 4 miles to Aviation Way.
 Turn left here, then immediately left again onto (unsigned) Solomon Pass Rd (which becomes graded dirt) and continue 8 miles to the Solomon Pass-Salt Trap Road junction.
 Bear left onto Salt Trap Road and follow it 1.8 miles.
 Turn left (waypoint 12135; if you reached Salt Trap tank and corral you missed this turn) and continue ~4 miles to the signed trailhead, a dirt turnout with ample parking.
 A 4WD high-clearance vehicle may be needed for sections of the last 6 miles.

-Safford-Morenci Trail east trailhead.
+Old Safford-Morenci Trail east trailhead.
 From Clifton take US 191 (Coronado Bvd) north to the town of Morenci.
 Continue another ~5 miles and turn left onto signed, graded dirt Lower Eagle Creek Rd a short ways before ridge-top overlooks of the mine.
 The road descends to the flood plain of Eagle Creek in another 5.5 miles, where it turns left past a pumping facility, then right to cross the creek.
 A high-clearance 4WD vehicle is often advisable here and beyond.
-Now on unsigned Black River Rd (the same road changes names), continue ~1.6 miles, along the way ignoring a side road at right, to the signed Safford-Morenci Trail east trailhead.
+Now on unsigned Black River Rd (the same road changes names), continue ~1.6 miles, along the way ignoring a side road at right, to the signed Old Safford-Morenci Trail east trailhead.
 Parking for several vehicles is available along the roadside opposite and just beyond the trailhead sign.

 SEGMENT OVERVIEW